Auroxsus/Potato_Programming_Language/README.md

 # Potato_Programming_Language
-Each addition to POTATO requires new scanning logic because new tokens are added, new parsing logic because new rules are added and/or exsisting rules are changed, and newcode generation logic because syntax implies semantics (ALWAYS).
+Ultimatly, there are only slight changes made from the reader to scanner and scanner to parser.
+Parser to compilier will start off with _light_ changes as well but I hope it will spiral into a complex compiler that will be ale to translate the entire POTATO language, or at least as much as I can develop.

+As I am continously improving and adding new features, it will be updated in the compiler code.
+Previous versions, steps, and executable files will stay in the repository and in the "Previous Versions" folder for historical purposes.
+To get a 'deeper look' into the logic of each feel free to browse the attached wiki where I attempt to explain additions and new functions introduced in the source code.

 ## File Decriptions

-Potato.h is the core of our project, the **reader-and-lister** classes
+Potato.h is the core of our project, the **reader-and-lister** classes and grows along with the compilier.

 ### Executable Files
 **PotatoReader.exe** is a verison of the "driver" program file as a combination of PotatoReader.cpp + Potato.h.
 It's a single-pass compiler (language translator) that reads source code line-by-line from a source file and processes a .list file.